 As my natural abilities leaned toward mechanical drawing, solving puzzles, and model building, I gravitated towards orthodontics.
 While the end result of orthodontic treatment is seen as cosmetic artistry, it is really all about the angles and spatial relationships, like the puzzles and building projects I enjoyed as a child.

 After completing my orthodontic residency at Montefiore Medical Center in 1993, I developed a practice philosophy that involved the patient in his or her own treatment.
 A natural fit was my early incorporation of a new technique called Invisalign in 1999.
-I soon was hired by Invisalign to teach other orthodontists around the country about this technique, and to this day, I remain an important part of the Invisalign Faculty.
+I soon was hired by Invisalign to teach other orthodontists around the country about this technique, and to this day, I remain part of the Invisalign Faculty.
 In November 2012, I presented Invisalign lectures at both the International Invisalign Summit, as well as for the prestigious Greater New York Dental Meeting.
 In 2009, I appeared on Fox 5-TV, which did a profile on Invisalign Teen (a technique specifically designed for teenagers and young adults).
 While Invisalign constitutes one part of my practice, many cases are treated in our offices with fixed braces.
 Not only do we use the most advanced orthodontic brackets and diagnostic tools, we were the first office in the New York City area to incorporate the SureSmile system, a technique using computer diagnostics and robotic wires which elevate orthodontic treatment to a new level of efficiency and precision.
 Our office was again featured on the local news, this time WPIX.
 Our office is equipped with three Itero Scanners which removes the need for gooey dental impressions and also creates aligners with unsurpassed accuracy.